katrinkerber/craft-ordinalize/README.md

 ## Installation

 Copy the `ordinalize` folder into `craft/plugins/`.
-Go to `Settings > Plugins` and click the “Install” button next to “Ordinalize”.
+In the Control Panel, go to `Settings > Plugins` and click the “Install” button next to “Ordinalize”.

 ## Usage